Empowering Minds: Supporting Youth Mental Wellness

 The details are staggering.
 Suicide is the second leading cause of death among youths 15 to 29 years old.
 Depression, eating disorders, and substance use are common among this age group.
 Most youth mental health goes beyond teenage angst – it’s an urgent need.

-United Way of Greater Milwaukee & Waukesha County recognized the need for a system-level change for youth mental health, and that’s why we launched our newest initiative, Empowering Minds.
+United Way of Greater Milwaukee & Waukesha County recognized the need for a system-level change for youth mental health, and that’s why we launched our newest initiative, Teen Mental Wellness: Empowering Minds.
 In early 2022, United Way brought together mental health experts to explore the topic of youth mental health within our community.
 Advice and guidance came from local, state, and national experts, as well as those with lived experience.

 We can change lives of high school students by focusing on mental health promotion, early intervention, and treatment services.
 What makes this mental health initiative unique is that it will be centered in schools, which allow us to reach teens where they spend most of their day.
 By creating Mental Health Schools of Distinction, schools will measure success by achieving targeted milestones, based on Wisconsin’s Department of Public Instruction’s School Mental Health Framework: Building & Sustaining a Comprehensive School Mental Health System.
 We know that positive mental health allows a teen to fully explore who they are, and all teens can benefit from the full spectrum of mental health services: